What Happens To Your Body When You Have Your Ovaries Removed, According To Doctors

 9. It Can Provide A Sense Of Relief

-Despite the changes, the initial pain, the possible side effects, and hormones that might go a little haywire, Dr. Harold points out a very important fact about women who have had their ovaries (or one ovary) removed: "If she had severe endometriosis and had definitive surgical therapy (total hysterectomy bilateral salpingo-opherctomy), she may be pain free for the first time in a very long time therefore the hot flashes are not problematic."
-Hot flashes are a small price to pay for finally being pain-free.
+Despite the changes, the initial pain, and the possible side effects, Dr. Harold points out that "If she had severe endometriosis and had definitive surgical therapy (total hysterectomy bilateral salpingo-opherctomy), she may be pain free for the first time in a very long time therefore the hot flashes are not problematic."

 While our bodies are far more than just our reproductive organs, those organs are chockfull of hormones that regulate us in ways that we far too often take for granted.
 But with the right care, the hormonal supplements, and an understanding of how and why our body is acting the way it's acting after the removal of those ovaries, it is something that can be managed — and, in some women's cases, that removal is a sigh of relief more than anything else.